-The first burn, and the size of the initial wax pool, sets the stage for everything.
+The first burn and the size of the initial wax pool sets the stage for everything.
 The longer your candle burns, the bigger the opening for future use.
 You might not even want to trim the wick that first time if it’s a wider container because a bigger, hotter flame could be the only way to melt the wax all the way out to the edge.
 But smoke and soot are never good for the wax, so keep a careful eye out for problems like that.
-Then, extinguish the candle right away and trim it back a little.
+Once the candle has formed a melt pool all the way to the edge of its container, extinguish the candle and trim it back a little.

 Tunneling is not only ugly, it’s wasteful.
 There shouldn’t be dark soot on the glass, and it should melt cleanly and evenly for roughly 1\4 inch.
 Burn the candle one hour, for every inch in width, depending on the wax and its quality, getting as close to the edge of the container as possible.
 Repeat this complete burn occasionally, throughout a candle’s life, to keep the wax open and even.
 Too many short burns will cause problems as well.